mozilla/data-docs/src/contributing/structure.md

 This documentation is meant to take the reader from beginner to expert.

-* Getting Started: Introduce concepts, and get some simple analysis completed so the user understands the amount of work involved / what the product feels like.
+* Getting Started: Introduce concepts and provides information on how to perform and complete a simple analysis, so the user understands the amount of work involved and what the data platform feels like.
 Primarily intended for people new to Mozilla's data platform.
 * Tutorials & Cookbooks: Guides on how to perform specific tasks.
 Intended for all audiences.
 * Reference material: In-depth reference material on metrics and the data platform.
 Intended primarily for more advanced users.